softprops/tugboat/README.md

 ## usage

 Tugboat provides interfaces for interacting with docker over http returning Scala [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) containing docker responses.
 This requires docker is reachable via tcp.
 See the docker [documentation](https://docs.docker.com/articles/basics/#bind-docker-to-another-hostport-or-a-unix-socket) on how to set this up.
-In some enviconments like [boot2docker](https://github.com/boot2docker/boot2docker), this is the default.
+In some environments like [boot2docker](https://github.com/boot2docker/boot2docker), this is the default.

 Tugboat will work out of the box with various conventional env vars set.

 name        | value
 ------------|--------------------------------------------------------------------------------------
-DOCKER_HOST | the tcp host where the docker daemon is bound to CERT_PATH   | the base path of were docker tls key.pem, cert.prm, and ca.pem files will be resolved TLS_VERIFY  | any non empty string is considered truthy
+DOCKER_HOST | the tcp host where the docker daemon is bound to CERT_PATH   | the base path of were docker tls key.pem, cert.pem, and ca.pem files will be resolved TLS_VERIFY  | any non empty string is considered truthy

 _note_: the unix domain socket interface is not yet supported but is planned for the future